 Recommended: Identify sample.exe related errors

 If sample.exe is located in a subfolder of the user's profile folder, the security rating is 100% dangerous.
 The file size is 1,522,688 bytes.
 The program has a visible window.
-There is no information about the author of the file.
-Some people think it is dangerous.
-The program starts upon Windows startup (see Registry key: Run).
-Sample.exe is not a Windows system file.
+There is no file information.
+User opinion: dangerous The application starts upon Windows startup (see Registry key: Run).
+The file is not a Windows core file.
 Sample.exe is able to record keyboard and mouse inputs, monitor applications and manipulate other programs.

 Important: You should check the sample.exe process on your PC to see if it is a threat.
 We recommend Security Task Manager for verifying your computer's security.
 This was one of the Top Download Picks of The Washington Post and PC World.